Some information about the history, current status and future plans for the Completion of the Overhaul of LNER D49 Morayshire

 What are future plans?

 Subject to funds being available it is hoped that the re-wheeled locomotive together with its hydraulically tested boiler will be transported back to Bo’ness to be finished by ourselves.
-It is now hoped that the locomotive may be able to return to Bo’ness by the end of September.
-The tender which also needs significant work on the frames may arrive at Bo’ness sooner dependant on the new shed completion.
-A stretch goal would be to have the loco back in traffic by the start of the running season in 2022.
+A stretch goal would be to have the loco back in traffic by the end of 2022.

 How can you help?